mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 ---

 The Koshkina *et al.* (2017) integrated SDM, which was based on the model in Dorazio (2014), uses an inhomogeneous Poisson process model for the latent state.
 A Poisson process is just a mathematical object (e.g., a square with an x and y axis) in which points are randomly located.
-In our case, however, this is an inhomogeneous Poisson process, which means the density of points on this object depends on your location on the object.
-What this means is that we have some landscape and abundance of a species varies across that landscape.
+An inhomogeneous Poisson process, however, means the density of points on this object depends on your location on the object.
+Ecologically, this means that there is some region in geographic space (e.g., the city of Chicago, Illinois) and the modeled species abundance in that region varies across space.

-So, for our study region, *B*, we have a set of locations that individuals of our species occupies <span>$$s_1,...,s_n$$</span> and those locations are assumed to be a inhomogenous Poisson process.
-Thus, the limiting expected density of our species (number of individuals per unit area) can be described by a non-negative intensity function <span>$$\lambda(s)$$</span>.
+So, for our region, *B*, we have a set of locations that individuals of our species occupies <span>$$s_1,...,s_n$$</span> and those locations are assumed to be a inhomogenous Poisson process.
+Thus, the limiting expected density of our species (number of individuals per unit area) can be described by the non-negative intensity function <span>$$\lambda(s)$$</span>.
 Taking this one step further, the abundance of our species in region *B* is a Poisson random variable with mean:

 $$\mu(B) = \int_B \lambda(s)ds$$